jondfin/Android-Development/README.md

 # Android-Development
-Learning the basics of Android Development via the Grow with Google Scholarship Challenge
+Learning the basics of Android Development via the Grow with Google Scholarship Challenge with some very basic projects